xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - check and possibly update the `ls -l` output
 - check and possibly update the output of the `--version` runs
+- check and possibly update the output of `tree -L 2`
 - commit changes

 ## Check the list of links